Data Protection Notice

 How does the Bank process personal data and for what purpose? |

-What is the legal basis for processing data? | The Bank has a legal obligation to process data in accordance with the Financial Undertakings Act.
-Processing related to the Bank’s internal controls is carried out on the grounds of legitimate interests. |
+The Bank has a legal obligation to process data in accordance with the Financial Undertakings Act.
+Processing related to the Bank’s internal controls is also carried out on the grounds of legitimate interests. |

 What personal data does the Bank process? |